 Easier Patient Education

 Using technology, dentists can better educate patients and show them how dental issues are diagnosed and planned.
 Dental technologies like intraoral cameras allow patients to clearly see the areas that need work.
 This way, patients can see for themselves what’s happening in their mouths.
-Patients can also see for themselves what the dentist is explaining.
+Patients can also see for themselves what the dentist in Oklahoma City, OK is explaining.
 This helps improve patient understanding.

 Improved Tooth and Gum Health